kfattila/kfattila.github.io/pages/logistic_regression.md

 Instead of using a linear regression, we fit an S-shaped function on the data.
 Many S-shaped functions are available, e.g. arc tangent.
 However the most frequently used one is the sigmoid function or also called logistic function, defined as: \\(g(x) = \frac{1}{1+e^{-x}}\\)
-The reason of preferring the sigmoid function over the arctan is that (i) sigmoid has a nice derivative function and (it) it has some sort of probabilistic distribution interpretation.
+The reason of preferring the sigmoid function over the arctan is that (i) sigmoid has a nice derivative function and (ii) it has some sort of probabilistic distribution interpretation.

 ![Figure 2](./images/logreg2.png)